 Figures 5 and 6 show the impact of the same revenue shock lasting for three and six months.
 The consequences are much graver and progressing over time.
-The left tail of the distribution of firms under unmitigated shock is now thicker and the mode is now close to zero.
+The left tail of the distribution of firms under the unmitigated shock is now thicker and the mode is now close to zero.
 The fixed cost scheme makes again little difference.
 However, the adjustment of labor costs significantly reduces the number of firms with negative annual profits.

-The first two rows of each panel of Table 2 show the impact on the annual profit rate of a shock lasting one, three, and six months, respectively, under different scenarios.
-On average, the unmitigated profit rate falls from 9.9 to 9.0 percent after one month, to 6.9 percent after three months, and to just 3.1 percent after six months (all numbers on the annual basis).
-The Norwegian fixed cost scheme alone does little to help if workers are not laid off, but any of the labor-related actions have a similar impact in terms of the profit rate, cutting the magnitude of the effect by between a half and two-thirds.
+The first two rows of each panel of Table 2 show the impact on the annual profit rate of a shock lasting 1, 3 and 6 months, respectively, under different scenarios.
+On average, the unmitigated profits rate falls from 9.9% to 9.0% after 1 month, to 6.9% after 3 months and to just 3.1% after 6 months (all numbers on the annual basis).
+The Norwegian fixed cost scheme alone does little to help if workers are not laid off, but any of the labor-related actions have similar impact in terms of the profit rate, cutting the magnitude of the effect by between a half and two-thirds.

-Even more dramatically, as many as 9.7 percent of additional firms would have a negative profit rate if the shock persisted for three months, but the layoffs or PPP reduce the magnitude of that increase dramatically, to 2.1 or 2.8 percent.
-The impact is even larger after six months - instead of 45 percent, only about 33 percent of firms would continue having negative profits in the presence of strong government support (relative to the baseline of 28.8 percent).
+Even more dramatically, as many as 9.7% of additional firms would have a negative profit rate if the shock persisted for 3 months, but the layoffs or PPP reduce the magnitude of that increase dramatically, to 2.1 or 2.8%.
+The impact is even larger after 6 months - instead of 45%, only about 33% of firms would continue having negative profits in the presence of strong government support (relative to the baseline of 28.8%).